Margot starts 7-run 10th inning with RBI triple as Twins avoid sweep with 11-5 win over Pirates

 Henry Davis and Andrew McCutchen walked with two outs in the Pirates fifth.
 Bryan Reynolds snuck an RBI double off Twins starter Bailey Ober just over a leaping Santana at first base and down the right-field line.

-Connor Joe then sent a changeup to left-center for a two-run triple, putting the Pirates ahead 4-3 and ending Ober’s outing after 4 2/3 innings.
+Connor Joe then sent a changeup to left-center for a two-run triple, putting Pittsburgh ahead 4-3 and ending Ober’s outing after 4 2/3 innings.
 He gave up four runs and seven hits.

+“I felt great,” Ober said.
+“Felt like I was under control the whole game until I was trying to get that last out when I was out there.”

 Kyle Nicolas hit Castro with a pitch and walked Santana to load the bases with one out in the sixth.
 Justin Bruihl allowed a sacrifice fly by Royce Lewis, tying it 4-all.